 - DisplayPort 2.0 [latest version & most advanced features]

 Wow, there are seven versions from 2006 to till now.
 But, the first few versions were not that popular.
-DisplayPort 1.2 and 1.4 are greatly adapted by people and are the most popular versions till now.
+DisplayPort 1.2 and 1.4 have been greatly adapted by people and are the most popular versions till now.

 DP 2.0 is now on trend, and many advanced gamers and streamers are upgrading their equipment to use the advanced features of this version.